-Option Explanation -domain DOMAIN_NAME The name of the domain under which to run the ncp_store process. -cachesize SIZE_IN_MB Specifies the size of the cache in megabytes (MB). -cachepercent PERCENTAGE_OF_CACHE_IN_MEMORY Specifies the ratio of the cache that is resident in memory to the cache that is resident on the hard disk.
+Option Explanation -domain DOMAIN_NAME The name of the domain under which to run the ncp_store process. -cachepercent PERCENTAGE_OF_CACHE_IN_MEMORY Specifies a ratio of either 0% or 100% of the cache that is resident in memory to the cache that is resident on the hard disk.
 The ratio that you specify depends on the amount of memory that exists on the host machine and the number of processes it is running.
 The default value is 0% cache.
 This ensures that ncp_store has a smaller memory footprint, as all its databases are stored on disk and not in memory.
 For large topologies setting -cachepercent 100 can make ncp_store start up faster.
 This setting has a larger memory footprint. -debug DEBUG The level of debugging output (1-4, where 4 represents the most detailed output). -help Displays the command line options.
 Does not start the component even if used in conjunction with other arguments. -latency LATENCY The maximum time in milliseconds (ms) that the ncp_store process waits to connect to another Network Manager process by means of the messaging bus.
-This option is useful for large and busy networks where the default settings can cause processes to assume that there is a problem when in fact the communication delay is a result of network traffic. -logdir PATHTOLOGFILE The directory to write log files to.
+This option is useful for large and busy networks where the default settings can cause processes to assume that there is a problem when in fact the communication delay is a result of network traffic.

 Option Explanation

--messagelevel MESSAGELEVEL The level of messages to be logged (the default is warn):
+-logdir PATHTOLOGFILE The directory to write log files to.

-• debug
+-messagelevel MESSAGELEVEL The level of messages to be logged (the default is warn): • debug

 • info

 • warn

 • error

 • fatal

 -messagelog PATHTOMSGLOGFILE The path to the message log file.

 -version Displays the version number of the component.
 Does not start the component even if used in conjunction with other arguments.